-Title Voice of the Future 2019 Degree of recognition National Media name/outlet UK Parliament Media type Television Country United Kingdom Date 12/03/19 Description
+Title Voice of the Future 2019 Degree of recognition National Media name/outlet UK Parliament Media type Television Country/Territory United Kingdom Date 12/03/19 Description

 Siobhán O’Connor, a Lecturer in Nursing Studies at the University of Edinburgh, represented the Young Academy of Scotland and the Royal Society of Edinburgh recently at Voices of the Future 2019.
 This event offers young research leaders the opportunity to discuss the future of science policy in the UK with senior political figures at the Houses of Parliament in Westminster.